Alphington Paper Mill site redevelopment

 Community Reference Group for the Alphington Paper Mill Site

-Council has been advised by Heritage Victoria that the 1954 Boiler House, located on the former Alphington Paper Mill site, has been nominated for the Victorian Heritage Register.
+The Executive Director of Heritage Victoria has advised Council that the 1954 Boiler House, located on the former Alphington Paper Mill site, has been recommended for inclusion in the Victorian Heritage Register.

 If it is successful, Heritage Victoria would become the responsible authority for any works affecting the building.